ARTIST STATEMENT

 SPACESHOTS (2019-2021)

-In Spaceshots, a series of mixed media works on paper, I imagine views of heaven from the perspective of our comparatively puny Earth.
+Spaceshots, a series of mixed media works on paper, are imaginary views of heaven from the perspective of our comparatively puny Earth.
 These works are contemplations on the vast infinite universe, feelings of insignificance and the contradictory desire to possess material things while longing to transcend the endless wanting.
-I interweave drawing, paint and collage materials, some cut from glossy advertisements for expensive consumer goods.
-Some of these ads market their products as celestial and timeless.
+I interweave drawing, paint and collage materials, some cut from glossy advertisements for expensive consumer goods that market their products as celestial and timeless.
 However, acquiring goods in search of happiness or status is ultimately folly as even the most priceless commodity does not bring everlasting joy or alter destiny.

 The Spaceshots follow in the memento mori tradition, a reflection on mortality and the shortness and tenuousness of life.
 The Latin phrase means ‘remember you must die’.
 These works are both a friendly reminder of this and a wistful desire to rise above the reality of everyday existence.